weltling/convey/README.md

 `(gdb) set substitute-path /sources/were/compiled/here /put/sources/here`

+To add multiple folders to be searched by GDB, use

+`(gdb) set dir /path/to/base/dir`

 Alternatively, unpack kernel sources under /usr/src/kernel or where ever else the kernel was built.

 ## GDB tells `Remote replied unexpectedly to 'vMustReplyEmpty': vMustReplyEmpty`